freedomcondor/SoNS2.0-SR/README.md

 ## Guidelines
-0. We can choose to either download the ZIP of the code repo or clone from github.
+0. To start, either download the ZIP of the code repo or clone from github.

    Download the ZIP of the code repo, and unzip
 	```bash